SAP-samples/teched2023-DA260/README.md

 ## Description

-This hands-on workshop will give you the opportunity to use the new replicatipon and transformation features of SAP Data Warehouse Cloud.
-Find out how the SAP Data Warehouse Cloud solution helps the line-of-business user to get the job done.
+This hands-on workshop will give you the opportunity to use the new replication and transformation features of SAP Datasphere.
+Find out how the SAP Datasphere solution helps the line-of-business user to get the job done.
 Discover flexible connection features.
 Learn how you can access data from sources.
 Try out the new transformation flow feature, to stage data.

+SAP Datasphere, the evoluation of SAP Data Warehouse Cloud and SAP Data Intelligence, is a comprehensive data service acting as a business data fabric that enables every data professional to deliver seamless and scalable access to mission-critical business data.
+SAP Datasphere enables access to authoritative data by accelerating time-to-value by automatically reusing the semantical definitions and associations from SAP applications.
+SAP Datasphere enriches all data projects by harmonizing heterogeneous data into a business semantic model of your diverse data landscape.
+On top it helps to simplify the data landscape and accesses all your data across hybrid and cloud environments no matter where it resides.

 ## Overview